uo-ec607/lectures/12-parallel/12-parallel.md

 ### Fault tolerance (error catching, caching, etc.)

 In my experience, the worst thing about parallel computation is that it is very sensitive to failure in any one of its nodes.
-An especially frustrating example is the tendency of parallel functions to ignore/hide critical errors up until the very end when they are supposed to return output. ("Oh, so you encountered a critical error several hours ago, but just decided to continue for fun anyway.
+An especially frustrating example is the tendency of parallel functions to ignore/hide critical errors up until the very end when they are supposed to return output. ("Oh, so you encountered a critical error several hours ago, but just decided to continue for fun anyway?
 Thanks!")
-Luckily, all of the defensive programming tools that we practiced in the previous programming lecture --- catching user errors and caching intermediate results --- carry over perfectly to their parallel equivalents. **Challenge:** Prove this to yourself by running a parallel version of the cached iteration that we [practiced last time](https://raw.githack.com/uo-ec607/lectures/master/11-funcs-adv/11-funcs-adv.html#caching_(memoization)).
+Luckily, all of the defensive programming tools that we practiced in the previous programming lecture --- catching user errors and caching intermediate results --- carry over perfectly to their parallel equivalents.

+**Challenge:** Prove this to yourself by running a parallel version of the cached iteration that we [practiced last time](https://raw.githack.com/uo-ec607/lectures/master/11-funcs-adv/11-funcs-adv.html#caching_(memoization)).
 You will need to create the `cache_func()` function first, but then you should be able to run `furrr::future_map_dfr(1:10, cached_func)` and it will automatically return the previously cached results.

 ### Random number generation